Science loses another Scopes trial

-The explosive images, mailed to various news agencies this morning, were likely obtained by an employee of the hospital that treated Mooney after a minor fender-bender last year.
-If they can be authenticated the blow to his credibility will be fatal, predicts Leon Festinger, a sociologist who studies climate belief groups.
+The explosive MRI images emailed to various news agencies today were likely obtained by an employee of the hospital that treated Mooney after his minor fender-bender last year.
+If they can be authenticated, the blow to his credibility will be fatal, predicts Leon Festinger, a sociologist who studies climate belief systems.

-Mooney’s leadership of the North American pseudoscience sect has previously weathered, and survived, revelations that he’s not a neurologist or even a psychologist but a scientifically-illiterate English major who only wrote the group’s sacred texts to win a bar bet about the limits of public credulity.
-His acolytes managed to reconcile these contradictions, as tight-knit credal communities usually do.
-(In the end, explains Dr Festinger, they settled on the doctrine that Mooney was “maybe a bit scientifically-dyslexic.”)
+Mooney’s leadership of the North American pseudoscience sect has previously weathered, and survived, revelations that he’s not a neurologist or even a psychologist but a scientifically-illiterate English major who only wrote the group’s sacred texts to win a bar bet.

 Conceding the Pause

-Natural variation was always to be expected, explains blog proprietor Dr John Cook on a three-continent media tour to downplay the change, adding that, “[The c]onsensus will have to stagnate for 30 years before we start worrying.”
+Natural variation was always to be expected, explains blog proprietor Dr John Cook on a three-continent media tour to downplay the significance of the update, adding, “[The c]onsensus will have to stagnate for 30 years before we start [sic] worrying.”

-Professor Naomi Oreskes was the woman of the hour at last week’s fifth-anniversary Gobels.
-The Harvard philosopher was recognized for her work redefining the scientific method, a question on which “there had effectively been no innovation for three centuries,” in the words of the official citation.
+Professor Naomi Oreskes was the woman of the hour last night at the 5th Gobel Awards.
+The Harvard philosopher was recognized for her work in redefining the scientific method, a question on which “there had effectively been no innovation for three centuries,” in the words of the citation.

-She acknowledged that her methods still haven’t won over the non-earth sciences.
+She acknowledged that her methods still haven’t won over the non-climate sciences.

-But Oreskes is sure they’ll come round once they start running out of physical evidence and need an alternative source of authority.
-It’s only a matter of time, reasoned the alt-history novelist, citing widespread rumors that science hit Peak Evidence several years ago.
+Dr Oreskes is sure most scientists will come round once they start running out of physical evidence and need an alternative source of authority.
+It’s only a matter of time, reasoned the historian and alt-history novelist, citing widespread rumors that science may have hit Peak Evidence several years ago.

-Besides, she reminded the audience, consensus was a dirty word throughout the science community just 40 years ago.
+After all, she reminded the audience, ‘consensus’ was a dirty word throughout the science community just 40 years ago.

 “We laugh about it now but at the time, every scientific body of national standing on the planet thought I was either crazy, scientifically-illiterate or going out of my way to subvert Western epistemology just to help my political buddies!”

-Oreskes even considered giving up, she revealed, after the chemist and quasicrystal pioneer Dan Schechtman mocked her at a conference by telling the audience, “This Naomi Oreskes is a charlatan… there is no such thing as consensus science, but there is such a thing as pseudoscience.”
+Oreskes had even considered giving up, she revealed, after the chemist and quasicrystal pioneer Dan Schechtman mocked her at a conference in 2016 by telling the audience, “This Naomi Oreskes is a charlatan… there’s no such thing as consensus science, but there is such a thing as pseudoscience.”